seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **CAIUS LUCIUS**
 Away, boy, from the troops, and save thyself;
-For friends kill friends, and the disorder’s such
+For friends kill friends, and the disorder's such
-As war were hoodwink’d.
+As war were hoodwink'd.

 **IACHIMO**
-’Tis their fresh supplies.
+'Tis their fresh supplies.

 **CAIUS LUCIUS**
-It is a day turn’d strangely: or betimes
+It is a day turn'd strangely: or betimes
-Let’s reinforce, or fly.
+Let's reinforce, or fly.

 *Exeunt*